SurabhiTadvalkar/Task-Scheduler-CS100-Final-Group-Project/README.md

 The user wants to name their subtask, so they will enter “n”
 Then the user will enter the desired name and the readInput(string input) method in the menu class will be called and store this name under the private variable string userinput.
-Then the setCommand() method from the menu class and will set the private variable TaskCommand* setCommand to the changetaskname Concrete Command class.
+Then the setCommand() method from the menu class and will set the private variable TaskCommand* setCommand to the changetaskname concrete command class.
-Then execute() from the changetaskname Concrete Command class will be called which will call addName() in the Task class.
+Then execute() from the changetaskname concrete command class will be called which will call addName() in the Task class.

 Then the user will see the Task menu from the method simpleMenu() from the Menu class
 n-name *you must enter a name